vitalishapovalov/jest-decorated/docs/react/DefaultContext.md

 ### Persistent context:

-If you have `jest.fn()` inside of your context, or any other values with state, and you want to keep changes in this state during test suite, context value should be an object:
+If you have `jest.fn()` inside of your context, or any other values with own internal state, and you want to keep changes in this state during test suite, context value should be defined as an object

 ```javascript
 @Describe()